GfSE/SAF-Specification/README.md

 ## Versions
 This is the main branch that reflects the current state of development and it is updated as required.

-The following SAF releases are available, each of wwhich is managed in a separate branch:
+The following SAF releases are available, each of which is managed in a separate branch:
 * [Initial Release](https://github.com/GfSE/SAF-Specification/tree/Initial-Release)
 * [TdSE2022](https://github.com/GfSE/SAF-Specification/tree/TdSE2022)
 * [TdSE2023](https://github.com/GfSE/SAF-Specification/tree/TdSE2023)